NethServer/docs/administrator-manual/en/disaster_recovery.rst

 Dedalo hotspot
 ^^^^^^^^^^^^^^

-Dedalo hotspot will be disabled if the system doesn't have a network interface configured with the hotspot role.
+Dedalo hotspot will be disabled if the system does not have a network interface configured with the ``hotspot`` role.
 If the Dedalo is disabled, just reconfigure following :ref:`dedalo-section` chapter.

 ntopng